 Unexpected things are also going to pop up and mess up your schedule or routine.
 That is life so don’t be too hard on yourself.
 Miss a day of tidying?
 Set that time for a little bit longer the next day and complete what was missed or even wait until next week!
 Is it worth the stress?
 Does it really need to be done now?
 If the answer is no, move on girl and complete that chore next week.

-While we’re all safe at home for the moment, let’s work on forming some new habits that will make some changes for the better!
+Let’s work on forming some new habits that will make some changes for the better this year!

 Do you need help creating systems and routines for your family?
 Not sure what are age appropriate chores for your children?
 I would love to help!
 Email me your questions at firstname.lastname@example.org.